John Cassin

 About the author

-Born in Pennsylvania in 1813, John Cassin became one of the leading American ornithologists of his time.
-He was closely associated with the Academy of Natural Sciences of Philadelphia, where he served as curator and later vice president, working especially on the classification of the academy's large bird collections.
+Born in Pennsylvania in 1813, John Cassin became one of the most important American ornithologists of his time.
+He was closely associated with the Academy of Natural Sciences in Philadelphia, where he served as curator and later vice president, and he focused especially on organizing and classifying the academy’s large bird collections.